bitrise-io/devcenter/docs/webhooks/trigger-map.md

 either `master` or on a `feature/` branch, and will use the same workflow for both (`primary`).

-If you want to use a differentn workflow for your `master` branch, then all you have to do is to change the `workflow:` for that trigger map item:
+If you want to use a different workflow for your `master` branch, then all you have to do is to change the `workflow:` for that trigger map item:

 ```yaml